How Should AI Safety Benchmarks Benchmark Safety?: Illustrative Studies: From Benchmark Scores to Deployment Risk and Lived Harms

 where $B$ denotes the benchmark failure rate (e.g., attack success rate), $C$ represents a composite prevalence term capturing multiple real-world discount factors, and $S$ quantifies the severity per realized harm.
 Current safety benchmarks report only $B$; researchers must estimate $C$ and $S$ from deployment data and domain-specific assessments.
 Consistent with scenario analysis traditions in probabilistic risk assessment~\citep{kaplan1981quantitative}, this construction is explicitly illustrative; deployment contexts, user populations, and institutional safeguards vary substantially.

 \paragraph{Illustrative case: copyright-related behaviors.} We demonstrate this framework using copyright violations as a worked example.
 To support transparency and reproducibility, the code and data file used for this analysis are available at \url{https://anonymous.4open.science/r/ai-safety-benchmark}.
-To make the pathway from benchmark failure to realized economic harm explicit, we decompose the composite prevalence term $C$ into a product of factors corresponding to distinct stages of deployment:
+To make the pathway from benchmark failure to realized economic harm explicit, we decompose expected annual liability into factors corresponding to distinct stages of deployment: